The Cog Blog

 The Thinking Behind Lean Immersion

-As a university known worldwide for its engineering program, Purdue is no stranger to the role advanced process improvement has played in other industries (automobile manufacturing, aviation, etc.).
+An AHA/University of Berkeley survey of hospitals on Lean healthcare adoption found that you are not alone in wanting to explore the kind of process improvement that the manufacturing industry has relied on for decades.
 But the healthcare industry, as bad as it needs lean in today's consumer-driven climate, comes with a specific set of challenges that make it difficult for lean to thrive and grow.